-In 2015 Allfunds opened its first representative office in Bogotá, making it the second branch in Latin America and reinforcing its commitment to the region.
+In 2015 Allfunds Bank opened its first representative office in Bogotá, making it the second branch in Latin America and reinforcing its commitment to the region.

-Throughout 2016 and continuing with its internationalisation strategy, Allfunds Bank obtained local licenses in Singapore (branch) and Brazil (representative office).
+Throughout 2016 and continuing with its internationalization strategy, Allfunds Bank obtained local licenses in Singapore (branch) and Brazil (representative office).

-In 2017, Allfunds continued its investment in technology with the launch of APIs and the addition of ETFs on the platform.
-It was also the year AFB announced plans to open an office in Brazil and Norway as well as achieved €350Bn in
+In 2017, Allfunds Bank continued its investment in technology with the launch of APIs and the addition of ETFs on the platform.
+It was also the year Allfunds Bank surpassed the level of EUR 350 billion in AuA and entered into a new shareholder structure.
+On the same year, Allfunds Bank announced plans to open an office in Brazil and Norway